Switchgear &

 a.
 Steady short circuit current

 b.
-Sub transient state of short circuit current
+Sub transient state of short circuit

 c.
 Transient state of short circuit current